limxona/MovieBank/README.md

 ```sh
 npm install
 ```
-After installing the needed dependencies you are done, run this comment to launch app on browser.
+After installing the needed dependencies you are done, run this command to launch app on browser.
 ```sh
 ionic serve
 ```